Graham Central Station (album)

 Graham Central Station is the debut album by former Sly and the Family Stone bass player Larry Graham's new band Graham Central Station.

 Background

 In late 1972, Larry Graham quit Sly and the Family Stone because of tensions with group leader Sly Stone.
 After agreeing to produce a band named Hot Chocolate (not to be confused with British pop band Hot Chocolate), he decided to join the band and renamed them Graham Central Station in 1973.

+The album was also released on vinyl in the CD-4 quadraphonic format on Warner Bros.
+BS4 2763, and quadraphonic 8-track cartridge on Warner Bros.
+WB L9B 2763 in 1974.

 Album cover

 The cover photo was taken at the Third and Townsend Southern Pacific Depot in San Francisco.
-The station was demolished shortly afterward from 1975—1976.
+The station was demolished shortly afterward from 1975 to 1976.

 Reception

 Released in 1974, the album peaked at number twenty on the Billboard Top Soul Albums charts while the single, "Can You Handle It?" peaked at #9 on the Billboard Soul Singles chart.